Princeton, Iowa: Government

 Princeton has a mayor-council form of government with a mayor and five city council members.
 All council members are at-large.
 City council meetings are conducted monthly on the second Thursday of each month at the city hall.

 Education

 Princeton is part of the North Scott Community School District, which spans 220 sqmi in northern Scott County.
 The district is served by a seven-member board of education, which meets on the second and fourth Mondays of each month at the district's Administration Center in Eldridge.

 Elementary-aged students from Princeton, as well as McCausland and adjacent rural areas, attend school at Virgil Grissom Elementary, located on the city's west edge.
 Older students attend either North Scott Junior High or North Scott High School, both located in Eldridge.

 Demographics

+2020 census

+As of the census of 2020, there were 923 people, 378 households, and 254 families residing in the city.
+The population density was 283.1 inhabitants per square mile (109.3/km2).
+There were 407 housing units at an average density of 124.8 per square mile (48.2/km2).
+The racial makeup of the city was 93.4% White, 1.1% Black or African American, 0.1% Native American, 0.1% Asian, 0.1% Pacific Islander, 0.9% from other races and 4.3% from two or more races.
+Hispanic or Latino persons of any race comprised 3.3% of the population.

+Of the 378 households, 27.8% of which had children under the age of 18 living with them, 58.2% were married couples living together, 9.0% were cohabitating couples, 16.1% had a female householder with no spouse or partner present and 16.7% had a male householder with no spouse or partner present.
+32.8% of all households were non-families.
+24.3% of all households were made up of individuals, 9.8% had someone living alone who was 65 years old or older.

+The median age in the city was 43.0 years.
+25.1% of the residents were under the age of 20; 4.6% were between the ages of 20 and 24; 22.4% were from 25 and 44; 29.0% were from 45 and 64; and 18.9% were 65 years of age or older.
+The gender makeup of the city was 51.0% male and 49.0% female.